-59.3.1 The FIA reserves the right, at all times and without having to state the reasons, to replace the FIA fuel with another fuel conforming to the Code (Appendix J).

-59.3.2 All competitors are required to fit FIA-specified refuel couplings, except Non-Priority drivers using a car which retains the standard tank.

-59.3.3 The FIA cannot be held responsible for any consequences of using non-conforming fuel.

-59.3.4 The FIA reserves the right to check the fuel of any competitor at any time.

-59.3.5 Cars of priority drivers specifically must be fitted with FIA fuel sample couplings (see FIA Technical List N°5).

-59.3.6 The appointed supplier will notify the Championship registered Manufacturers whenever a new batch is introduced.
-It is the registered Manufacturers' responsibility to check conformity of the fuel before it is used in competition.

-59.3.7 Cars equipped solely with FIA-specified refuel couplings and using fuel as per Art.
+- 59.3.1 The FIA reserves the right, at all times and without having to state the reasons, to replace the FIA fuel with another fuel conforming to the Code (Appendix J). - 59.3.2 All competitors are required to fit FIA-specified refuel couplings, except Non-Priority drivers using a car which retains the standard tank. - 59.3.3 The FIA cannot be held responsible for any consequences of using non-conforming fuel. - 59.3.4 The FIA reserves the right to check the fuel of any competitor at any time.
+At any time, the car must contain at least 3L of fuel for sampling.
+For priority drivers, the 3L of fuel must be removed from the tank via the fuel sampling self-sealing connector (see Technical List n°2). - 59.3.5 Cars of priority drivers specifically must be fitted with FIA fuel sample couplings (see FIA Technical List N°5). - 59.3.6 The appointed supplier will notify the Championship registered Manufacturers whenever a new batch is introduced.
+It is the registered Manufacturers' responsibility to check conformity of the fuel before it is used in competition. - 59.3.7 Cars equipped solely with FIA-specified refuel couplings and using fuel as per Art.
 59.1.2 must transport the adaptor in the car and show it at pre-rally scrutineering.